The Catherine Wheel, also known as the Breaking Wheel, was one of the most widely used torture devices during medieval times in Europe.

-The Catherine Wheel was used to execute criminals and other accused people since the times of antiquity, although its use became more widespread during the medieval times.
+The Catherine Wheel was used to execute criminals and other accused people since the times of antiquity, although its use became more widespread during medieval times.
 In some instances, the wheel continued to be used even after medieval times.

 During the reign of the Holy Roman Empire, the punishment of the Wheel was mainly reserved for men who were convicted of aggravated murder.
-The punishment remained common throughout the medieval times but began to be abandoned with the beginning of the early modern era.
+The punishment remained common throughout medieval times but began to be abandoned with the beginning of the early modern era.

 The Catherine Wheel was also known as the Breaking Wheel since it was a device used to break the bones of the accused and crush them to death.
 Sometimes it was also known simply as “the wheel” and the people who faced torture and death through this device were said to be “broken on the wheel”.

 The victim’s body, after his death, could also be displayed on the wheel.
-Sometimes it was a very slow and painful death and people could live for as many as four whole days after before finally dying.
-This happened with a Jew named Bona Dies who was “broken on the Catherine Wheel” in 1348.
+Sometimes it was a very slow and painful death and people could live for as many as four whole days before finally dying.
+This happened with a Jewish man named Bona Dies who was reportedly “broken on the Catherine Wheel” in 1348.

-The Catherine Wheel was one of the most commonly used torture devices during the medieval times and was also known as the Breaking Wheel.
+The Catherine Wheel was one of the most commonly used torture devices during medieval times and was also known as the Breaking Wheel.
 It was used to crush the limbs and bones of the condemned and often caused prolonged torture spanning multiple days.
-The device was popular throughout medieval Europe, although it was more common in Germany and France.
-A similar device was used in the ancient times and the wheel also remained in use after the end of the medieval times.